Dpdl-io/DpdlEngine/README.md

 ### Dpdl example using external Java libraries

-This is a 3D model visualization of chemical molecules using the JavaFX library.
+This is a 3D model visualization of chemical molecules (in this case hydrogen) using the JavaFX library.
 The model can be rotated freely with mouse events (ported to Dpdl from javafx examples)

 [graphics/dpdl3DJavaFX_molecule.h](https://github.com/Dpdl-io/DpdlEngine/blob/main/DpdlLibs/graphics/dpdl3DJavaFX_molecule.h)